scimusmn/neoprene/readme.md

+# Archived - This is an old project is no longer maintained.

 <img width="239" height="300" align="right" alt="Image of Wallace Carothers stretching Neoprene" src="/media/carothers.jpg" />

 # Neoprene:<br />Deploy & administer Drupal websites<br />using Python and Fabric